elementor/elementor-developers-docs/src/widgets/rendering-inline-editing.md

 # Rendering Inline Editing

-When developing widgets, developers can define which controls will be inline editable in both the editor panel and preview areas.
+When developing widgets, developers can define which controls will be inline editable in both the editor panel and preview area.

 <iframe width="560" height="315"src="https://www.youtube.com/embed/miNu2oONgYI" frameborder="0" allowfullscreen></iframe>